Steve McQueen: Lifestyle

-McQueen followed a daily two-hour exercise regimen, involving weightlifting and, at one point, running 5 mi, seven days a week.
+McQueen followed a daily two-hour exercise regimen involving weightlifting and, at one point, running 5 mi, seven days a week.
 McQueen learned the martial art Tang Soo Do from ninth-degree black belt Pat E. Johnson.

-According to photographer William Claxton, McQueen smoked marijuana almost every day; biographer Marc Eliot stated that McQueen used a large amount of cocaine in the early 1970s.
+According to photographer William Claxton, McQueen smoked marijuana almost every day.
+Biographer Marc Eliot stated that McQueen used a large amount of cocaine in the early 1970s.
 He was also a heavy cigarette smoker.
 McQueen sometimes drank to excess; he was arrested for driving while intoxicated in Anchorage, Alaska, in 1972.

 Manson connection

-Two months after Charles Manson incited the murder of five people, including McQueen's friends Sharon Tate and Jay Sebring, the media reported police had found a hit list with McQueen's name on it.
+Two months after Charles Manson incited the Tate murders, including McQueen's friends Sharon Tate and Jay Sebring, the media reported police had found a hit list with McQueen's name on it.
 According to his first wife, McQueen began carrying a handgun at all times in public, including at Sebring's funeral.

 Charitable causes

-McQueen had an unusual reputation for demanding free items in bulk from studios when agreeing to do a film, such as electric razors, jeans, and other items.
-It was later discovered McQueen donated these things to the Boys Republic reformatory school, where he had spent time during his teen years.
-McQueen made occasional visits to the school to spend time with the students, often to play pool and speak about his experiences.
+McQueen had an unusual reputation for demanding free items in bulk from studios when agreeing to do a film, such as electric razors, jeans and other items.
+It was later discovered that McQueen donated these things to the Boys Republic reformatory school, where he had spent time during his teen years.

-Politics
+Political views

-McQueen supported Lyndon B. Johnson in the 1964 United States presidential election and Richard Nixon in the 1968 United States presidential election.
+Despite being registered as a Republican, McQueen supported Democratic candidate Lyndon B. Johnson in the 1964 presidential election, but reverted to supporting Republican candidate Richard Nixon in the 1968 presidential election.

 Illness and death

-McQueen developed a persistent cough in 1978.
+McQueen developed a persistent cough in early 1978.
 He gave up cigarettes and underwent antibiotic treatments without improvement.
-His shortness of breath grew more pronounced, and on December 22, 1979, after filming The Hunter, a biopsy revealed pleural mesothelioma, a cancer associated with asbestos exposure for which there is no known cure.
+His shortness of breath grew more pronounced and on December 22, 1979, after filming The Hunter, a biopsy revealed pleural mesothelioma, a cancer associated with asbestos exposure for which there is no known cure.

 A few months later, McQueen gave a medical interview in which he blamed his condition on asbestos exposure.
-McQueen believed that asbestos used in movie sound stage insulation and race-drivers protective suits and helmets could have been involved but he thought it more likely that his illness was a direct result of massive exposure while removing asbestos lagging (insulation) from pipes aboard a troop ship while he served in the Marines.
+McQueen believed that asbestos used in movie sound stage insulation and race-drivers' protective suits and helmets could have been involved, but he thought it more likely that his illness was a direct result of massive exposure while removing asbestos lagging (insulation) from pipes aboard a troop ship while he served in the Marines.